Rian-Sanjaya/DS_A_In_Javascript/InterviewQuestions/InterViewQuestions.md

 2. obj1.foo() sets this to the obj1 object.
 3. foo.call(obj2) sets this to the obj2 object.
 4. new foo() sets this to a brand new empty object.

+** var vs let vs const **

+var
+- scope: global if define outside a function
+- can be re-declared and updated
+- var are hoisted to the top of their scope and initialized with undefined

+let
+- scope: block scoped
+- can be updated but not re-declared
+- hoisted but not initialized as undefined

+const
+- scoped: block scoped
+- cannot be updated or re-declared

+var declarations are globally scoped or function scoped while let and const are block scoped. var variables can be updated and re-declared within its scope; let variables can be updated but not re-declared; const variables can neither be updated nor re-declared.
+They are all hoisted to the top of their scope.
+But while var variables are initialized with undefined, let and const variables are not initialized.
+While var and let can be declared without being initialized, const must be initialized during declaration.

 4 Rules: